morristech/shelf_auth/README.md

 The `SessionHandler` will be invoked on successful authentication if the resulting `AuthenticationContext` supports sessions.

-*Note that in addition to indicating whether authentication succeeded, `Authenitcator`s also indicate whether session creation is allowed.
-For some authenitcation mechanisms (e.g. server to server calls) it may not be desirable to create a session.*
+*Note that in addition to indicating whether authentication succeeded, `Authenticator`s also indicate whether session creation is allowed.
+For some authentication mechanisms (e.g. server to server calls) it may not be desirable to create a session.*

 `SessionHandler`s provide an `Authenticator` that will always be the first authenticator called for a request.
 The other authenticators will only be called if there is no active session.